About Us

 Second Layer (Insulation)

-For the second layer, it is recommended to bring a warm jacket, lightweight trekking pants, and waterproof clothing.
-Light rain is common along the trail, and walking while wet can be uncomfortable and may lead to respiratory illnesses.
+For the second layer, it is recommended to bring a warm jacket, preferably lightweight trekking pants, and waterproof clothing.
+There may be drizzle along the trail, and since this is very common, walking while wet will be uncomfortable and may cause respiratory discomfort.

 Third Layer (Protection)

-Make sure to wear appropriate clothing when visiting Machu Picchu, as the weather can vary significantly due to its location on the edge of the subtropical jungle, where conditions are warm and humid.
+Make sure to wear suitable clothing to visit Machu Picchu, as the weather may vary because the Inca citadel is located in the high jungle, which makes the climate warm and humid.

 Footwear and Walking Accessories

-The recommended footwear for this hike is trekking shoes or boots with good traction that have already been broken in.
+The footwear needed for this hike is trekking shoes with good grip that have already been broken in.

-Other useful accessories include a sleeping bag and a small but warm blanket for the nights, as temperatures can be very cold.
+Some necessary accessories include a sleeping bag and a small but warm blanket for the nights, as they can be very cold.

 Inca Trail to Machu Picchu